Revolver (2005 film): Plot

 Furious, Lord John sends a hitwoman dressed as a waitress to kill Macha at his restaurant.
-Sorter shoots the assassin, but only wounds her.
-Then he travels outside and kills her getaway driver as he attempts to flee in a car.
-Inside, Macha struggles with the hitwoman, during which she shoots his finger off.
-In a rage, Macha empties his bodyguard's pistol into the assassin.
-In retaliation, Macha has Sorter kill Lord John, then sends Paul and his henchmen to interrogate members of John's triad to find the location of the stolen cocaine.
-The Chinese gangsters deny any involvement, and implicate Jake even when Paul tortures them to death.
+Macha struggles with the hitwoman; she shoots his finger off before Macha kills her and Sorter kills her getaway driver as he attempts to flee.
+In retaliation, Macha has Sorter kill Lord John, then sends Paul and his henchmen to locate the stolen cocaine.
+The Triads deny any involvement, and implicate Jake even when Paul tortures them to death.

 Zach and Avi have Jake donate all the money he has given them so far to a child's charity in Macha's name.
 Macha takes the credit, believing it will improve his reputation.
-He is later visited by Walker, though, who claims that Gold is furious at Macha's newfound publicity and his constant delaying of the deal.
-Macha pleads for more time to settle business, but Walker simply leaves with a cryptic threat.
+He is later visited by Walker, who claims that Gold is furious at Macha's newfound publicity and his delaying of the deal.
+Macha pleads for more time, but Walker leaves with a cryptic threat.

-Three days after Jake found out about his terminal diagnoses, he awakes to a call from Avi, who tells him he is "free" of his disease.
-Jake returns to his physician, who reveals that the original diagnosis was incorrect; Jake suffers from a rare blood disease, but it is treatable and not terminal.
-The doctor apologizes profusely for the mistake.
+Three days after Jake found out about his terminal diagnosis, Avi tells him he is "free" of his disease.
+Jake returns to his physician, who reveals that the original diagnosis was incorrect; Jake has a rare blood disease, but it is treatable and not terminal.
 Meanwhile, Macha, now believing Jake is the one conspiring against him, doubles down on the contract against him.
 His henchmen track him down to a house inhabited by Avi and Zach, but he evades them.
-In the chase, one of the hitmen falls on his shotgun and dies.
-The gangsters misinterpret this accident, and believe that Jake killed him.
+In the chase, one of the hitmen accidentally shoots himself and the others believe that Jake killed him.

-Jake meets Avi and Zach on a rooftop, where they are revealed as Jake's "neighbors" during his years of incarceration.
-They reveal that Sam Gold is an ultimately powerless cipher, whose power is granted only by those who invest in him.
-He represents ego and is the personification of greed.
+Jake meets Avi and Zach on a rooftop, where they are revealed as Jake's "neighbors" during his incarceration.
 Avi attempts to get Jake to understand the nature of the ego and to challenge his own lifelong investment in it.
-The men explain to Jake that by stripping him of the physical embodiment of ego (his money) they have freed him from Gold's "game".
+The men explain to Jake that by stripping him of the physical embodiment of ego (his money) they have freed him from Gold's "game"; Sam Gold's power is granted only by those who invest in him.